 Centerpin Fishing Gear: A Guide Recommended List

-For over 10 years I’ve been the top centerpin fishing guide in my area and I and my guides spend hundreds of days on the river every year using and testing out lots of Centerpin fishing gear.
+As one of the top centerpin fishing guides in my area, my guides and I spend hundreds of days on the river every year using and testing out lots of Centerpin fishing gear.

-Essential Centerpin fishing gear will include a Centerpin rod, a Centerpin reel, a good Centerpin line, a float that is designed for river fishing, the right leader material, swivels, weights, hooks, and baits.
+Essential gear for Centerpin fishing will include a Centerpin rod, a Centerpin reel, a good Centerpin line, a float that is designed for river fishing, the right leader material, swivels, weights, hooks, and baits.

 Centerpin Fishing Gear Table